Original Americana with Yorkshire personality.

 Tipped by Maverick magazine for a ‘long musical career’, Jen hit the ground running by playing fringe events in Austin TX during SXSW 2017 - just a couple of months after her first ever gig.
 She's since been selected by the Americana Music Association UK to showcase at both Red Rooster and The Long Road festivals, was invited to perform at Eagle Music / Deering Banjo Company’s banjo event of the year, and has played numerous folk and Americana events and supported many touring British and international acts.

 The ‘smart and sassy’ debut EP “Lost & Found” is a collection of Jen’s early songs, showcasing her rhythmic ‘frailing’ style of banjo-playing and her fiercely melodic approach to songwriting.
-The eagerly-awaited follow-up EP “Cloud of Dust” has just been released and is a collection of the more country-style songs in Jen's repertoire, recorded with a full band (including backing vocals by Bob Harris Emerging Artist 2022 award-winner Lauren Housley and production by AMA UK award-nominee Thomas Dibb).
+The eagerly-awaited follow-up EP “Cloud of Dust” was released in 2022 and is a collection of the more country-style songs in Jen's repertoire, recorded with a full band (including backing vocals by Bob Harris Emerging Artist 2022 award-winner Lauren Housley and production by AMA UK award-nominee Thomas Dibb).
 The release of this recording saw Jen complete her first headline tour and gain many new fans at her entertaining live shows.
 Jen is often accompanied live by punchy double bass, courtesy of Johnny Griff, and the accordion and haunting backing vocals of El Heneghan.
 There’s a lot more to come from this charming Yorkshire songstress, so grab yourself some cowboy boots and come along for the ride.

 'What more do you need to gladden the soul?' - Metro newspaper

 'Taking inspiration from life experiences and traditional stories, her songwriting approach has an irresistible and quirky humour' - PennyBlackMusic magazine